Finding Ourselves

 What did he say?

-For some time, the pull #FindingOurselves had felt almost gravitational and I had been struggling; wondering how to manage an urge that seemed intent on shifting my life around again and opening up a third or, maybe, fourth ‘career.
-Couldn’t I just settle and, for once, make the most of a well paid and mostly satisfying profession as I cruised through the years I had left?
-But this time it felt different, rather than a need for achievement, money or status, those conventional success markers of the Western world, I was feeling something deeper, an ‘in the bones’ experience.
+For some time, the pull #FindingOurselves had felt almost gravitational and I had been struggling, wondering how to manage an urge that seemed intent on shifting my life around again and opening up a third or, maybe, fourth ‘career.
+Couldn’t I just settle and, for once, make the most of a well paid (and mostly satisfying) profession as I cruised through the years I had left?
+But this time it felt different, rather than a need for achievement, money or status, those conventional success markers of the Western world, I was feeling something deeper; an ‘in the bones’ experience.

 Change has always fascinated me.
 I’ve put myself through it a few times; from working as a freelance photographer to spending 20 years as a fighter pilot, then completing a doctorate in change and working as a consultant and academic in a business school.
 My early life life had been fairly turbulent.
 A child of divorced parents, I left my own trail of broken adult relationships and, mostly as a consequence of military service, experienced too many bereavements.
 Yet, looking back, I felt that I had overcome these difficulties.
-With a happy, secure marriage and kids on their way to university, I thought I had it all organised and could evidently deal with any of the stress and strain that life could throw at me.
+With a happy, secure marriage and kids on their way to university, I thought I had it all organised and could evidently deal with any of the stresses and strains that life could throw at me.

 So, a devastating burnout took me by surprise.

 Questions of meaning and purpose have always bubbled close to the surface but never more so than when my ‘dream job’ left me utterly exhausted, anxious, depressed and medicated.
-I had discharged my duties well, achieved the tasks asked of me and maintained some sort of integrity in difficult circumstances but at the cost of both my physical and mental wellbeing.
+I had worked hard, discharged my duties well, achieved the tasks asked of me and maintained some sort of integrity in difficult circumstances, but at the cost of both my physical and mental wellbeing.
 My patchy recovery took almost 5 years of determined effort - ironically working hard at not working hard - attending to prescriptions for exercise, creativity and therapy while slowly going back to work.
-But it took a while for me to realise there was no going back to the ‘good old days’ of feeling on top of my job, sure of both myself and my place in the world.
+But it took a while for me to realise there was no going back to the ‘good old days’ of feeling on top of my job, and sure of both myself and my place in the world.
 The realisation that we can spend the whole of our lives building the ladder of success, only to find it leaning against the wrong wall is a painful discovery.

 Richard Rohr borrows from Carl Jung when he speaks of the transition between the ‘two halves of life:’